paperjs/paperjs.org/content/Tutorials/Images/Using Pixel Colors/tutorial.md

 </paperscript>

 <title>Colors of Pixels</title>
 To find the color of a specific pixel in a raster, we use <api Raster#getPixel(x,y) /> and pass it the x and y offset of the pixel we want to look at.
-The <api Raster#getPixel(x,y) /> function returns the color of the pixel as an <api RgbColor />.
+The <api Raster#getPixel(x,y) /> function returns the color of the pixel as an <api Color />.

 The following script loops through the pixels of the selected raster and creates a circle shaped path for each of them and fills them with the color of the pixels.